CS3398-Vorgon-Sheldon/CS3398-Vorgon-F2019/README.md

 ## Student entries
-Hugo Sanchez
+Hugo
 * Initial implementation of core mechanic with Swing GUI (Click Mouse, increase counter, update screen).
 Commit seen 9/29/2019 Titled "Base Implementation".
     Served as a base to let the team spread out and add their sections.
 * Theme Integration from research; See Research/Theme Research.txt

-Nigel Bonnain
+Nigel
 * Application background music and button sound effects
 * Sound artifact is in the src folder.
 The artifact is used to implement the background music for the application.
 The artifact is also used to implement sound effects for several buttons.
 * My method is called first inside of main.

 Joey
 * Research for the game's UX; See Research/ux_research.txt.
 Information to be used to structure GUI and navigation.